Marcella Sembrich: Career

 In 1883, Sembrich went to the United States to sing in the newly founded Metropolitan Opera company.
 She made her Met debut as Lucia in the company premiere of Lucia di Lammermoor on October 24, 1883.
 Sembrich sang more debut roles than any other singer in the company's history.
 She was the Met's first Queen of the Night in Die Zauberflöte, Elvira in I Puritani, Violetta in La Traviata, Amina in La Sonnambula, Gilda in Rigoletto, Marguerite in Les Huguenots and Rosina in Il Barbiere di Siviglia.
 She was also the first to record on the Mapleson Cylinders backstage at The Met.
 Due to the terrific financial loss of the company that year, Italian opera was abandoned and German opera reigned supreme at the Met for the next dozen years or so.
-In 1888 Sembrich relocated to Berlin.
+In 1888, Sembrich relocated to Berlin.
 For next three decades, Sembrich traveled across the United States and Europe singing in major cities including Dresden, London, Madrid, Paris, St. Petersburg, New York.
 Sembrich was a tremendous favorite at the Italian Opera 1890 to 1897.

 Sembrich returned to the Met in 1898.
 In total, she sang more than 450 Met performances in her 11 seasons there, and remained associated with the company until 1909, when the silver jubilee of her Met debut was celebrated with a farewell gala.

 She gave recitals until 1917.
 Sembrich would often end her recitals with piano or violin performances.
 Many that knew her claim that her experience with the violin made her a sensible and instinctual singer.
 The diva also made it her mission to promote Polish art as much as possible; her concerts almost always featured a piece by a Polish composer.
 After this date, she started the vocal programs at both Curtis Institute in Philadelphia and at the Juilliard School of Music, where she ended up teaching once she retired.
-Her students included Alma Gluck, Hulda Lashanska, Queena Mario, Edna de Lima, Dusolina Giannini, Josephine Antoine, Natalie Bodanya, Annamary Dickey, Nancy McCord, Polyna Stoska, Jane Pickens.
+Her students included Alma Gluck, Hulda Lashanska, Queena Mario, Edna de Lima, Dusolina Giannini, Josephine Antoine, Natalie Bodanya, Annamary Dickey, Nancy McCord, Jane Pickens.
 Additionally, some of her students in turn became important vocal teachers around the country.
-Among them were Anna Hamlin (teacher of Judith Raskin) at Smith College, Edith Piper and Florence Page Kimball (teacher of Leontyne Price) at Juilliard, Eufemia Gregory (teacher of Anna Moffo, Judith Blegen and Frank Guarrera) at the Curtis Institute.
+Among them were Anna Hamlin (teacher of Judith Raskin) at Smith College, and Florence Page Kimball (teacher of Leontyne Price) at Juilliard, Eufemia Gregory (teacher of Anna Moffo, Judith Blegen and Frank Guarrera) at the Curtis Institute.